json-api/json-api/_format/1.1/index.md

 ##### <a href="#crud-creating-responses-204" id="crud-creating-responses-204" class="headerlink"></a> 204 No Content

-If a `POST` request *did* include a [Client-Generated ID](#crud-creating-client-ids) and the requested resource has been created successfully, the server **MUST** return either a `201 Created` status code and response document (as described above) or a `204 No Content` status code with no response document.
+If the requested resource has been created successfully and the server does not change the resource in any way (for example, by assigning an `id` or `createdAt` attribute), the server **MUST** return either a `201 Created` status code and response document (as described above) or a `204 No Content` status code with no response document.

-> Note: If a `204` response is received the client should consider the resource object sent in the request to be accepted by the server, as if the server had returned it back in a `201` response.

 ##### <a href="#crud-creating-responses-403" id="crud-creating-responses-403" class="headerlink"></a> 403 Forbidden